 Use a ceramic spoon to stir and inspect the Taiwan Milk Oolong brew.

 Common defects include murky brew (a sign of under-baking), broken and burnt leaves (over-baking).

-A great brew should have vibrant colours, ranging from light yellow, bright yellow, golden to amber, depending on the types of tea and manufacturing processes.
+A great brew from the best Oolong tea should have vibrant colours, ranging from light yellow, bright yellow, golden to amber, depending on the types of tea and manufacturing processes.

 After the five minutes is up,